hlenwng/randinit/README.md

 # rand-init
-This task initialization randomizer GUI tool takes CAD meshes, displays the object placements on the work plane, and outputs locations in a `.csv` file.
+This task initialization randomizer GUI tool displays CAD meshes of the object(s) on a specified work plane and allows the user to randomize the location of the mesh based on specified parameters.
+The locations are stored in a `.csv` file.
 <center>

 </center>